vprusso/toqito/docs/intro_tutorial.rst

     | GHZ_n \rangle = \frac{1}{\sqrt{n}} \left( | 0 \rangle^{\otimes n} + | 1
     \rangle^{\otimes n} \right).

-This generalized state may be obtained in :code:`toqito` as well.
+This generalized state may be obtained in :code:`|toqito⟩` as well.
 For instance, here is the GHZ state :math:`\mathbb{C}^{4^{\otimes 7}}` as

 .. math::